Hymenolepis diminuta: Influence on host behavior

 In a behavioral study of the beetle Tenebrio molitor with cysticercoids of the rat tapeworm H. diminuta, findings suggested that the parasite impairs a beetle's ability to conceal itself.
 The study followed a rat and a beetle infected with the parasite.
 Infected beetles were slower than the control group; however, they still maintained the same learning level.
 In the initial phase of infection, the beetle was in high stress.
 As time progressed, this did not worsen their ability to learn.
 Overall, the training experiment portrayed that infected beetles were unable to hide from the rat, illustrating the high impact the parasite had on its host, the beetle.

 Role in human diseases

 Hymenolepis diminuta is often asymptomatic.
 However, abdominal pain, irritability, itching, and eosinophilia are among the existing symptoms in a few of the reported cases.

-Hymenolepis diminuta has been cited as a possible candidate species for helminthic therapy, i.e. the controlled use of live organism parasites for the prevention and control of diseases of modern living.
+Hymenolepis diminuta is a possible candidate species for helminthic therapy, i.e. the controlled use of live organism parasites for the prevention and control of diseases of modern living.
 These diseases include allergies, asthma, autoimmune diseases and autism spectrum disorders.